 Brian discovered the name Red Thread while searching the internet – it is from an old Chinese proverb referring to true love connected by a red thread.
 A red thread that transcends time and space – something as simple as people coming together connected by their own relationships.
 Or, a red thread representing their own wines – the connector that brings food, family, and friends together – and the camaraderie that is then shared.

-Gretchen is from Danville – met Brian at a bar in San Francisco – and he then convinced her to move to the Napa Valley.
+Gretchen is from Danville; she met Brian at Slim’s (a bar in the Mission District of San Francisco which unfortunately permanently closed in 2020) and he then convinced her to move to Napa Valley.
 She was not involved in wine prior to moving to Napa but since her move, wine has become an integral part of her life.
 She was the Director of Sales and Marketing at The Ranch Winery for nearly 8 years overseeing numerous aspects of the business.
 She has also served as the Vice President of the Rutherford Dust Society.

 Not one to sit still, and relishing the potential opportunities that simultaneous involvement in multiple projects bring, Gretchen is involved in several wine related businesses.
 She overseas the sales and marketing for Red Thread Wines, is involved in a tech company creating a product specifically for providing data for wine in barrels and is also actively involved with the Howell Mountain Vintners & Growers Association (including their charity auction every June).

 And Brian and Gretchen run Red Thread Wine Company together – this is a full service consulting company for wineries.
 They can handle as much or as little as needed ranging from compliance, label design, sales and marketing, tastings, submitting wines for ratings along with production services including finding vineyard sources, barrel selection and the wine making.
 They take their relationships with their clients very seriously – both are extremely passionate about the world of wine and delivering premium services.